matter-labs/zksync-web-era-docs/docs/faq/concepts.md

 ## What are zkRollups?

-zkRollups ('zk' standing for zero-knowledge) are a recent development intended to increase the scalability of Ethereum by performing calculations off-chain, rolling many transactions up into a single batch, and sending it to the main Ethereum chain for processing in one function.
+zkRollups ('zk' standing for zero-knowledge) are a recent development intended to increase the scalability of Ethereum by performing calculations off-chain, rolling many transactions up into a single batch, and sending it to the main Ethereum chain for processing in one action.
 In zkSync, this is done via a **SNARK** (succinct non-interactive argument of knowledge); a cryptographic proof that performs the validation of transactions coming from the batch.

 With zkRollups, funds are locked into the layer 1 blockchain via a smart contract.
 This allows transactions to be processed without the overhead of all the data typically associated with performing a transaction on the chain, only requiring a **validity proof** to reach transaction finality.
 This exponentially decreases associated transaction processing times and gas fees.